korobokvk/elastic-ean/README.md

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm install` `ng serve` `nodemon ./bin/www` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Also you need load backend server.
-But you can run `npm start` in this case it will be worked on `http://localhost:3000/` Not forgot to run you elaticsearch database
+Also you can use ssr, for this you have to run `npm start` in this case it will be worked on `http://localhost:3000/`.
+Not forgot to run you elaticsearch database